Rehabilitation after Spinal Injuries in Patients 45+

 Rehabilitation programs differ depending on how long ago the patient had the trauma.

-1. At the early stage of rehabilitation in patients aged 45+, the main task is the gradual verticalization and activation of the patient using a special verticalized, as well as passive and breathing exercises.
+- At the early stage of rehabilitation in patients aged 45+, the main task is the gradual verticalization and activation of the patient using a special verticalized, as well as passive and breathing exercises.
 During individual lessons with an instructor-methodologist, the patient receives a massage of the muscles of the limbs and paravertebral muscles to prepare for independent walking or getting into a wheelchair.

-2. At the next stage of rehabilitation after injuries of the spinal cord and spine, the complex of therapeutic exercises is expanded.
+Also, at the early stage of rehabilitation after severe spinal injuries, special attention is paid to teaching the patient to properly drain urine under the supervision of a neuro-urologist.
+This is a very important aspect of rehabilitation, as it avoids secondary infectious complications from the urinary system.
+According to Medical News Today, it also helps to normalize the patient’s psychological state. - At the next stage of rehabilitation after injuries of the spinal cord and spine, the complex of therapeutic exercises is expanded.
 Patients are assigned classes in the pool, especially useful for people over 45 years old.
 To restore motor functions, mechanotherapy is used to train the walking function (for example, using the Lokomat, Geo System), the patient is activated in a special exoskeleton (Exoatlet).
 Also at this stage, it is advisable to carry out therapy for targeted training of the motor function of the limbs (Thera-trainer, Motomed).

-3. At the later stage of rehabilitation treatment, the treatment program includes physiotherapy and balneotherapy.
+- At the later stage of rehabilitation treatment, the treatment program includes physiotherapy and balneotherapy.

 Good results are shown by the use of electro microstimulation of the extremities, low-intensity laser therapy to improve microcirculation, prevent the development of contractures and reduce pain.
-Balneological procedures include local and general hydromassage baths, mineral baths, mud, and paraffin applications to reduce muscle spasticity, improve the trophic state of the skin, as well as to influence the central nervous structures.
+Balneological procedures include local and general hydromassage baths, mineral baths, mud, and paraffin applications to reduce muscle spasticity, improve the trophic state of the skin, as well as to influence the central nervous structures. - In the late period of rehabilitation (3 months after injury), it is important to develop atrophied muscles and restore range of motion in the joints.

 A well-chosen diet plays a big role in achieving optimal results.
 Foods containing unhealthy fats are excluded from the diet; emphasis is placed on cottage cheese, vegetable fiber, foods rich in collagen and protein (jellied meat, lean meat, fish).
 The level of vitamin D deficiency is imperative.
 If the patient does not have the opportunity to regularly be in the sun, you can compensate for the lack of sunlight with fish oil.